sourcegraph/handbook/content/engineering/code-intelligence/index.md

 ## Mission

-Build a code intelligence platform that understands code in all languages and provides rich metadata to power code search, insights and campaigns.
+Build a code intelligence platform that understands code in all languages and provides rich metadata to power code search, insights, and batch changes.

 ## [Goals](goals.md)